 - Eat breakfast.
 Eat breakfast around the same time each day, ideally within the first hour of waking up.
 Choose a Paleo breakfast that centers on protein.
 This early, protein-rich breakfast helps to set your cortisol curve for the day and keep blood sugar balanced.

 - Exercise, but not too much.
 For those with HPA axis dysfunction, exercise can be challenging because of fatigue, so I recommend starting with gentle exercise such as walking or light yoga.
 Too much cardio, for example, can add more stress to a stressed system.
 This is a time to use movement to restore, not to push new physical limits.

 - Reduce stress.
 The first step is to identify sources of stress, both the obvious and hidden sources, and work on letting go of what you can.
 This also means consistently practicing tools to reduce stress such as meditation, mindset shifts and relaxation techniques.
 Building self-care habits into the daily routine is very important.
 For some patients, I even recommend limbic retraining techniques.
-(Learn more about the limbic loop.
+Learn more about the limbic loop.
 Read about The Relationship Between Stress, Anxiety, Estrogen and Fear – How to Reduce It.